satoukiCk/6.00.1x/README.md

 # 6.00.1x
-code of the MIT Python course on edX
+codes for the MIT Python course on edX